Ja'far al-Sadiq: Ghulat

 One of the distinctive features of the ghulāt is the imam's deification.
 One group of them called the Mufawidda, preached that God gave Muhammad and the imams the authority to create and take care of all living things.
 Many Twelver Shi'i traditions state that al-Baqir and al-Sadiq did not have supernatural abilities and did not perform the miracles attributed to them.
-Despite these denials, a number of hadiths that contained ghulāt concepts found their way into Twelver Shiite hadith collections.
+Despite these denials, a number of hadiths that contained ghulāt concepts found their way into Twelver Shia hadith collections.

 According to some early Imami heresiographers, Abu al-Khattab (died 755) asserted that he had been chosen to serve as al-Sadiq's envoy and had been given access to his hidden doctrines.
 It seems that Abu al-Khattab's views on al-Sadiq's divinity and his own status as a prophetic messenger of God eventually led al-Sadiq to repudiate him in 748.
 His adherents were referred to as Khattabiyya.
 Later Twelver tradition disavows any connection between al-Sadiq and the views of Abu al-Khattab.

 The same Imami heresiographers also claim that al-Mufaddal ibn Umar al-Ju'fi (died before 799) and his followers, the Mufaddaliya, likewise regarded al-Sadiq as a god and themselves as his prophets.
 However, it is not certain whether the Mufaddaliya ever existed, and in Twelver hadith al-Mufaddal consistently appears as the intimate companion of Ja'far al-Sadiq and his son Musa al-Kazim, with the exception of the brief period of disgrace with Jaʿfar al-Sadiq due to his Khattabiyya leanings.
 According to Twelver traditions, al-Mufaddal was even appointed by al-Sadiq to control the excesses of Khattabiyya.
 Nevertheless, al-Mufaddal's status as a close confidant of Ja'far al-Sadiq led to a large number of writings being attributed to him by later authors, including major ghulāt works such as the Kitab al-Haft wa-l-Azilla ("Book of the Seven and the Shadows") and the Kitab al-Sirat ("Book of the Path").